legendarycode3/31-days-Of-reactjs-course/README.md

 ii.
 And Javascript already have a feature called class. </br>
 iii.
 So class, is a reserved word. </br>
 NOTE: Best Practices (in General) for Any Approach:
+Regardless of the chosen method, following general best practices will improve maintainability and scalability: